 There are several ways an attorney can help you fight repossession.
 One is to work directly with the lender to restructure or renegotiate the terms of your loan.
 However, in many circumstances, the most effective way to stop a repossession or regain your property is through a Chapter 7 or Chapter 13 bankruptcy filing.
 Both types provide an “automatic stay” that can immediately stop repossession and harassment by creditors.

-Delaying can only make your situation worse, so call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today at our conveniently located Cincinnati office at 877-654-5297 or email for your free consultation so we can determine what debt relief solutions will work best for you.
+Delaying can only make your situation worse.
+Contact the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today at our conveniently located Cincinnati office at 877-654-5297 for your free consultation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.